dret/webconcepts/concepts/link-relation/alternate.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/link-relation/alternate"
 title:         "Link Relation: alternate"
+concept-name:  Link Relation
+concept-value: alternate
 description: "Designates substitute versions for the document in which the link occurs.
 When used together with the lang attribute, it implies a translated version of the document.
 When used together with the media attribute, it implies a version designed for a different medium (or media)."
 ---